 There can’t be many people around the world who haven’t heard of LEGO; we have either seen it in the toy store, theme park, playdate’s house, shopping mall, or even on the TV.
 Literally, LEGO has become part of our life.

-Daniel and I have been to Toys“R”Us in Time Square New York, and of course, were mesmerized by the LEGO architectures displayed in it, but it just never sparks our interest to build one as a couple.
-We played a few puzzles when I was pregnant, and that was about it.
+I have been to Toys“R”Us in Time Square New York, and of course, were mesmerized by the LEGO architectures displayed in it, but it just never sparks my interest to build one.

 When you have children, parents tend to explore all kinds of educational toys, and LEGO often comes on top of the parenting list.
 The core value of LEGO is a toy without conflict, and no gender division.
 Most parents love the branding image and idea offers behind LEGO.
 So, here I am ordering LEGOs for my little kids’ 3-years-old birthday!